 Patented in 2001 by Hungarian architect Áron Losonczi, the undeniably smart material called ‘translucent concrete’ (also called ‘light-transmitting concrete’) is made from the traditional mix of water, sand, gravel and cement, enhanced by plastic or quartz fibres embedded throughout it’s bulk.

-The end result is an architectural and design tool which transmits and scatters daylight throughout a building, offering energy efficiency, sustainability and privacy, as well as serving as a structural and insulative element.
+The end result is an architectural and design tool which transmits and scatters daylight throughout a building, offering energy efficiency, sustainability and privacy, as well as serving as an inner partition.

 Translucent concrete is usually delivered as prefabricated blocks or panels, where each block incorporates thousands of these optical elements, oriented perpendicular to the face of the facade, allowing light to be transmitted from the outside in, and vice versa.

-End-products created with translucent concrete include exterior walls, internal partition walls, staircases, decorative tiles and even furniture.
+End-products created with translucent concrete include walls, internal partitions, staircases, decorative tiles and even furniture.

 Passive vs Active Smart Materials

-There are some similarities between translucent concrete and ‘passive’ smart glass technologies such as thermochromic and photochromic smart glass, in that neither can change their behaviour after manufacture.
+Both translucent concrete and ‘passive’ smart glass technologies such as thermochromic and photochromic smart glass, can be considered ‘passive’ daylighting technologies since they are not powered electrically.

 Thermochromic smart glass changes its transmittance based on changes in temperature, whereas photochromic smart glass depends on UV and visible light.